lujian101/GCFreeClosure/README.md

  A gc-free closure implementation for unity

  GC-Alloc has always been a kind of important performance measurement standard, so we should keep gc-alloc as less as possible.
- GCFreeClosure it designed for avoiding gc memory allocation.
+ GCFreeClosure is designed for avoiding gc memory allocation.

  example: